draw-dev/DRAW/README.md

 The installed application authentication flow is almost identical to the web authentication flow described above, and it is also possible to save and restore credentials for installed applications in a similar fashion.

+Read up more about how to use this authentication flow on [here](https://github.com/draw-dev/DRAW/issues/196#issuecomment-891084560).

 Here is a simple example of how to use the installed application authentication flow with DRAW:

 ```dart